jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Web%20Scraper%20Images/data%20table%20Inspect%20Element.JPG)

-The Inspect Element is is an important developers tool that can provide live feedback.
+The Inspect Element is is an important developer’s tool that can provide live feedback.
 We are currently trying to find the data tables ID.
 If we scroll up slowly we should be able to find where the tables ID is called.

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Web%20Scraper%20Images/data%20table%20ID.JPG)